Brian Close, who you could trust to stand tall, even when the coldest of blizzards hit his face © Getty Images

 The voyage was exciting, if lonely, but the tour did start off on the wings of hope.
 In the opening First-Class fixture against Western Australia, Close scored 108 not out and took four wickets with his off-spinners.

 However, that was the end of his happy days.
 He did not score over 30 again on the tour.
 Close also picked up a groin injury which got worse as the tour progressed.
 When Brown asked about his fitness prior to the second Test, he replied that he could play — more hopeful than honest.
 It was a mistake.
-He walked in at 54 for four, with four balls to go for lunch.
+He walked in at 54 for 4 with 4 balls to go for lunch.
 Jack Iverson bowled one down the leg side, and he top-edged a sweep down the throat of square leg.

 The Australian off-spinner Ian Johnson, who visited the England dressing room during lunch, remembered finding Close on the verge of tears.
 He said to Brown, “Young Close is a bit down.
 Go and have a word with him, he needs a little help.”
 Brown replied, “Let the %$** stew.
 He deserves it.”